Guslington/falconutil-action/README.md

 ## Support

-This project is a community-driven, open source project designed to provide a simple way to run CrowdStrike Falconutil in a GitHub Action.
+This project is a community-driven, open source project designed to provide a simple way to run CrowdStrike's Falcon Utility in a GitHub Action.
 While not a formal CrowdStrike product, this project is maintained by CrowdStrike and supported in partnership with the open source developer community.

 For additional support, please see the [SUPPORT](SUPPORT.md) file.